 Naturalistic claims around 432 Hz

-Lots of 432 Hz enthusiasts reference something known as the Schumann resonance, calling it things like ‘the heartbeat of the Earth’ or ‘the pulse of Gaia.’
-The Schumann resonance is a real, scientifically-sound phenomenon caused by electromagnetic waves from storm activity.
+Other 432 Hz enthusiasts reference something known as the Schumann resonance, calling it things like ‘the heartbeat of the Earth’ or ‘the pulse of Gaia.’
+Now, the Schumann resonance is a real, scientifically-sound phenomenon caused by electromagnetic waves from storm activity.
 The wavelength required for these waves to resonate must be as long as, or a multiple of, the circumference of the Earth.
 As it happens, the fundamental frequency of these resonances works out to be around 7.83 Hz.

 Can you guess where this is going?
 Typically, 432 Hz proponents will simply round this fundamental frequency of ‘the Earth’s heartbeat’ (actually, a fairly apt name) to 8 Hz.
 432, of course, is divisible by 8, so the logic is that 432 Hz must be in tune with the Earth’s healing pulsations (note that 440 is also divisible by 8).

-Even if there does exist some sort of natural or supernatural resonance between humanity’s musical vibrations and the Schumann resonance, using 8 Hz to calculate the relationship between the two is an example of confirmation bias: fudging the numbers to justify an existing claim.
+Even if there did exist some sort of natural or supernatural resonance between humanity’s musical vibrations and the Schumann resonance, using 8 Hz to calculate the relationship between the two is an example of confirmation bias—fudging the numbers to justify an existing claim.